|

 17. Illawarra Museum

-The Illawarra Museum in New South Wales offers a unique opportunity for the local community to interact with its history.
+The Illawarra Museum offers a unique opportunity for the local community to interact with its history.
 This museum is volunteer-run and prides itself on being an extensive resource of local-history information, both ancient and modern.

 Through its wide array of displays, educational talks, and interactive events, visitors receive an in-depth look into various aspects of the area’s culture and identity.
-So if you’re looking for a more personal experience that allows you to really dig into some of Australia’s hidden gems, then spending time at the Illawarra Museum is definitely the way to go.
+So check it out if you’re looking for a more personal experience that allows you to really dig into some of Australia’s hidden gems.

 18. The Grand Pacific Drive

-The Grand Pacific Drive is a 140km scenic drive in Australia that starts at the Royal National Park (south of Sydney) to Shoalhaven (100km south of Wollongong).
-While this is a lot further than our Sydney to Wollongong road trip, it is definitely worth mentioning if you’re considering extending it.
+The Grand Pacific Drive is a 140km central coast drive in Australia that starts at the Royal National Park to Shoalhaven (100km south of Wollongong).
+While this is a lot further than our road trip today, it is definitely worth mentioning if you’re considering extending it.

-There are plenty of extra highlights to see on the road trip from Wollongong to Shoalhaven.
+There are plenty of extra highlights to see on the road to Shoalhaven.
 This would include the Blow hole of Kiama, the beautiful beaches in Jervis Bay, and the Shoalhaven Zoo.

 Check out the Grand Pacific Drive for many brilliant spots

-A Sydney to Wollongong road trip is a great way to experience the beauty of Australia’s east coast!
-And hiring a car is definitely worth it, as you can take your time and enjoy the journey.
-On this sealed road, all you need is a 2WD vehicle, and with several car hire companies throughout the region offering various packages, you can easily find the right one that fits your budget.
+Hiring a car for this journey is definitely worth it, as you can take your time and enjoy the journey.
+On this sealed road, all you need is a 2WD vehicle, and with several car hire companies throughout the region offering various packages.
+You can easily find the right one that fits your budget.

 ➡ Find your favourite brand & compare prices for your Rental Car HERE